Deploy to Orbit Chains

 Initialize Function Instead of Constructorโ

 Orbit chains don't support constructors in the same way as standard networks.
-Instead, you must use an initialize()
+Instead, you must use an initialize() function:

 // In your Rust contract (lib.rs)